Staring: Staring contests

-A staring contest is a game in which two people stare into each other's eyes and attempt to maintain eye contact for a longer period than their opponent can.
-The game ends when one participant looks away, or smiles.
+A staring contest is a game in which two people attempt to stare at each other for a longer period of time than their opponent can.
+The game ends when one participant blinks.

-There is a popular variation of the game in which the participants must also not blink, creating a physical as well as a psychological challenge.
+There is a popular variation of the game in which the participants must also not smile, creating a physical as well as a psychological challenge.
 Most other variations revolve chiefly around either of these two core objectives, with some allowing the aggressive use of distracting actions to force an opponent into defeat, while others prohibit virtually any action but staring.

-Another commonly accepted ruleset is the 'ambush' ruleset, where one participant begins the contest without the opponent initially being aware of it.
+Another, granted uncommon, and is considered by some unsportsman like, is called the 'ambush' ruleset, where one participant begins the contest without the opponent initially being aware of it.
 As soon as eye contact is made, the staring contest has begun, and proceeds according to regular conventions.
 The contest is allowed to pass without the opponent being aware they were involved.

 Staring contests ('Stare-out') were featured as an animation in the first series of surreal BBC television comedy sketch show Big Train (aired in 1998).
 The animation satirised televised sporting events coverage and its over-excited commentary, inspired by events such as the World Chess Championship, cricket, boxing and the football World Cup.
 The sketches are set during the World Stare-out Championship Finals, a staring match which is described as a global event broadcast all over the world.

-In season two, episode four of the Cartoon Network animated sitcom Regular Show, the main villain, "Peeps" (who is a large floating eyeball), is defeated by losing a staring contest.